MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Comment_Based_Help.md

 ```

 The comment block must contain at least one keyword.
 Some of the keywords,
-such as "EXAMPLE", can appear many times in the same comment block.
+such as `.EXAMPLE`, can appear many times in the same comment block.
 The help
 content for each keyword begins on the line after the keyword and can span
 multiple lines.